civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 03:27 UTC

-We have received a new update from the data center management:
+We have received a new update from the data center operator:

 The fire marshal procedures require UPS facilities to be cleaned before the data center can be re-powered.
 This work has begun but they estimate the process will take several hours before any steps to bringing facilities back online.

-The data center management expects to issue another update at 8am EDT (12:00 UTC) but we will of course update here if we learn anything before then.
+The data center operator expects to issue another update at 8am EDT (12:00 UTC) but we will of course update here if we learn anything before then.

 ---